pytroll/pyresample/docs/source/geo_def.rst

 --------------

-The cartographic definition of grid areas used by Pyresample is contained in an object of type :obj:`AreaDefinition <geometry.AreaDefinition>` The following arguments are needed to initialize an area:
+The cartographic definition of grid areas used by Pyresample is contained in an object of type :class:`AreaDefinition <geometry.AreaDefinition>` The following arguments are needed to initialize an area:

 * **area_id** ID of area